brian-gates/adventure-bot-4/src/game/map/locations/MAP-LOCATION-TYPES-REQUIREMENTS.md

 - **Special Logic:**
   - If the map is long, spread elites out (not consecutive rows).

-### Tavern (Rest) Locations

-- Allow players to rest, heal, or shop.
-- **Frequency:**
-  - At least 1 tavern per map (configurable, e.g., 1–3 per map).
-  - Never in the first or last row.
-- **Placement:**
-  - Never place two taverns in consecutive rows.
-  - Never place a tavern adjacent to an elite location in the same or adjacent row.
-  - Prefer to place taverns after an elite location (in the next row).
-- **Special Logic:**
-  - If a row has only 2 locations, avoid both being taverns.
+### Other Location Types

+- **Treasure**: Locations that provide loot and rewards
+- **Boss**: Final encounter at the end of the map
+- **Campfire**: Rest locations for healing and recovery
+- **Shop**: Locations where players can purchase items

 ## Assignment Algorithm

 - After location positions are generated, assign location types in this order:
   1. Place elite locations according to constraints.
-  2. Place tavern locations, respecting elite adjacency rules.
-  3. Place event locations, respecting frequency and adjacency rules.
+  2. Place event locations, respecting frequency and adjacency rules.
+  3. Place other special location types (treasure, shop, campfire) as appropriate.
   4. Assign all remaining locations as combat.
 - Validate that all constraints are satisfied after assignment.
 - If constraints cannot be satisfied, retry or adjust location placement.

 ## Extensibility

-- New location types (e.g., shop, boss, mystery) can be added with similar rules.
+- New location types can be added with similar rules.
 - Location type assignment should be deterministic if seeded.
 - All location type logic should be testable and debuggable.